-We believe that proofs analogous to those presented in Section 39 of this thesis can be used to show the above.
+We believe that proofs analogous to those presented in Section 7.7 of this thesis can be used to show the above.
 However, executing these proofs would require us to define a number of intermediate objects more generally, making the exercise of generalizing the proofs more difficult.

-- 41.3.
-More results about primes appearing in denominators.
+8.2.3 More results about primes appearing in denominators

 The literature on the Baker-Campbell-Hausdorff formula and the Lazard correspondence includes a number of bounds on primes that appear in denominators in these formulas.
-Some of the relevant literature is discussed below. - Theorem C of Easterfield's paper [10] provides bounds on the exponents of primes appearing in formulas for commutators between powers of elements.
-The paper does not explicitly discuss the Lazard correspondence or the Baker-Campbell-Hausdorff formula, but the results are closely related, and the relationship is elucidated further by Glauberman in his paper [18] on partial extensions of the Lazard correspondence. - The paper [8], a paper describing a computationally effective version of the Lazard correspondence, provides bounds on the exponents of primes in denominators for the formula.
-The bounds for the inverse Baker-Campbell-Hausdorff formula are in Section 6 of the paper. - Thomas Weigel's doctoral dissertation [44] contains strong bounds on the primes that appear in the denominators for formulas for M_d and $h{2,d}$ where $d \leq 2c 2$.
-These results are related to the results we describe in the Appendix, Section F.3. - 41.4.
-Potential extension to a Lazard correspondence up to n-isoclinism.
-In the Appendix, Section E, we describe the notions of isologism and homologism for groups.
-Similar concepts can be defined for Lie rings (and in fact, for more general varieties of algebras).
-The corresponding generalization of the Schur multiplier is an abelian group termed the Baer invariant.
-The paper [29] by Leedham-Green and McKay is an important source of results about isologisms.
+Some of the relevant literature is discussed below.

+- Theorem C of Easterfield's paper [11] provides bounds on the exponents of primes appearing in formulas for commutators between powers of elements.
+The paper does not explicitly discuss the Lazard correspondence or the Baker-Campbell-Hausdorff formula, but the results are closely related, and the relationship is elucidated further by Glauberman in his paper [19] on partial extensions of the Lazard correspondence. - The paper [9], a paper describing a computationally effective version of the Lazard correspondence, provides bounds on the exponents of primes in denominators for the formula.
+The bounds for the inverse Baker-Campbell-Hausdorff formula are in Section 6 of the paper. - Thomas Weigel's doctoral dissertation [48] contains strong bounds on the primes that appear in the denominators for formulas for $M_d$ and $h{2,d}$ where $d \leq 2c - 2$ .
+These results are related to the results we describe in the Appendix, Section B.1.3.

-A particular form of isologism of interest to us is n-isoclinism for a positive integer n.
-The concepts of n-isoclinism and n-homoclinism are described in the Appendix, Section E.7 and also in [22] (for groups) and [36] (for Lie rings).
+8.2.4 Potential extension to a Lazard correspondence up to n-isoclinism also in [24] (for groups) and [40] (for Lie rings).
 Recall that an isoclinism between groups is an equivalence between their commutator structures.
 The commutator structure is precisely the structure that becomes trivial in all abelian groups.
 Thus, we can think of isoclinism as "equivalence modulo the subvariety of abelian groups."
 In a similar vein, n-isoclinism is an equivalence between the (n + 1)-fold commutator structures, and we can think of it as "equivalence modulo the subvariety of groups of nilpotency class n."
 The corresponding generalization of the Schur multiplier is an abelian group termed the n-nilpotent multiplier.
-The n-nilpotent multiplier of a group G is denoted $M^{(n)}(G)$, and we use similar notation for Lie rings.
+The n-nilpotent multiplier of a group G is denoted $M^{(n)}(G)$ , and we use similar notation for Lie rings.
 Note that the Schur multiplier is the n-nilpotent multiplier for the case n = 1.